Rebalancing your portfolio is the key to success

 So now I am going to share with you a strategy that is guaranteed to make you successful – rebalancing.
 It’s so simple, it’s so common sense but it’s one of those things where common senses may not be too common.

 Rebalancing is simply the process of realigning the weighting of a portfolio.
 Through rebalancing, you will always sell higher and buy lower.
 Although we know that buy low, sell high is supposed to be the best strategy to invest, it is also the hardest to implement because it requires overcoming significant psychological barriers to chase investments that have done the best.
 Just think about it, when you look at your investment statement and you see the investments that are doing poorly versus the ones that are doing well, what is your first inclination?
 Is it to get rid of your losers and buy more of your winners?
 Success comes in doing the opposite and that takes discipline.

 I’ve been tracking 4 hypothetical portfolios based on real asset class returns since 1990.
 That’s 20 years of data.

 Brother 1: Sam the do it again man invests $10,000 per year and every year, he puts $2000 into cash, $2000 into Canadian Stocks, $2000 into global Stocks, $2000 into Bonds and $2000 into income trusts.

-Brother 4: Jake the rebalancer.
+Brother 4: Jake the rebalance.
 Jake took a different strategy than his 4 brothers.
 He used his $10,000 annual investment and used it to balance the portfolio back to the original mix – one fifth in each investment.
-Every year he would sell some of the winners to buy some of the losers to rebalance the portfolio to it’s original mix.
+Every year he would sell some of the winners to buy some of the losers to rebalance the portfolio to its original mix.

 20 years later